-Our next meeting will be on March 8th at the Palmer Library in Easton.
+Our next meeting will be on November 14th and will be held at the Palmer Library, 1 Weller Place, Easton PA

 Meetings begin at 10AM.
 Bring a notebook, laptop, whatever you wish along with your ideas.

 Our July meeting was about brainstorming and critiquing and members spent the day doing a lot of both.
 When you’re stuck on your project, it often helps to speak about it, let others in and allow them to spark some new ideas or help you through a difficult plot point.

 Many members stayed well after the meeting was over to continue working on their WIPs, which was encouraging to everyone.

 This will be our last meeting as we hit our summer holidays.
 We will meet again in the fall.

 As vacations for our members start creeping up, attendance slims during these months.
 We were unable to hold the Scrivener presentation and so it will be postponed until a later date.
 With the handful of members that were in attendance, we discussed publishing news, some members had attended the book show at the Javitz.

 We also went around the room and discussed goals and afterwards, many stayed behind to brainstorm and plot current WIPs.
 It was good to get back to basics again and many were able to get back on track with the help of their writing sisters.

 July there will be no meeting, as it is our regularly scheduled hiatus month.
 August may be another brainstorming session depending on attendance, we’ll play it by ear.